AlexJReid/blog/content/posts/druid-cdc/index.md

 (reduce + [1 1 1 1 1]) => 5
 ```

-If a retraction happens, this is appended to the additions.
+If a retraction happens later, this is appended to the additions.
 The same reduction will see the count will decrease.
 ```clojure
 (reduce + [1 1 1 1 1 -1]) => 4
 ```

 The equivalent Druid SQL is `SELECT SUM("count") FROM datasource`.
 A `WHERE` clause could be added to filter by any defined dimension.
 This could be used to only show the count relating to a given customer, as well as the collective value.
 Other Druid queries are of course possible, for instance splitting by dimensions such as `country` and only showing the `topN` dimensions.

-This approach will get slower with a large number of events.
-In the next section rollups are discussed.
-This is similar to using snapshots with event sourced systems: rather than replaying every event, start from an _opening balance_ as the initial value of the sum.
+Storage and compute costs will rise with a large number of events.
+In the next section _rollups_ are discussed.
+This is similar to snapshots sometimes found in event sourced systems: rather than replaying every event, the reduction starts with from an _opening balance_ as the initial value of the sum.

 The first element in the vector below is an opening balance of `292`.
 Subsequent values are applied to it.